Maintaining optimal pH levels is essential for plant health and growth. Alkaline soil (pH above 7) benefits certain types of plants.

 2. Agricultural Lime

-Agricultural lime (also called garden lime) is one of the most common and effective ways to make soil more alkaline.
+Agricultural lime (also called garden lime) is one of the most common and effective remedies to make soil more alkaline.

 First, determine the current pH of your soil and the type of soil you are working with.
-This way, you will know the amount of lime to apply.
+This way, you will know how much lime to apply.

-Clay soils require more lime to raise the pH than sandy soils.
+Clay soils require more lime to raise the pH than sandy soils do.

 Now spread the lime evenly across your soil surface using a broadcast spreader or by hand for smaller areas.
 Next, work the lime into the top few inches of soil using a rake or tiller for better absorption.